Yinxiao-Feng/chiplet-network-sim/README.md

-# ChipletNetworkSim
+# Chiplet Network Sim

+Chiplet Network Simulator (CNSim) is a cycle-accurate packet-parallel simulator supporting efficient simulation for large-scale chiplet-based networks.

+If you use CNSim in your research, we would appreciate the following citation in any publications to which it has contributed:

+Yinxiao Feng, Yuchen Wei, Dong Xiang and Kaisheng Ma.
+Evaluating Chiplet-based Large-Scale Interconnection Networks via Cycle-Accurate Packet-Parallel Simulation.
+In 2024 USENIX Annual Technical Conference (ATC), 2024.

 ### Features
+- Hyper-threading
-- cross-platform
+- Cycle-accurate
+- Highly configurable and customizable in terms of topology, routing algorithms, and microarchitecture.

 ### Dependencies
 - boost library
 - netrace (optional, modified from https://github.com/booksim/netrace)
 	- bzip2

+### Usage:
+- Windows
-### Recommended Usage: Visual Studio 2022
+  - Visual Studio 2022
-- windows or linux (via ssh or wsl)
-- open the directory as a cmake project
+  - Open the directory as a cmake project
+- Linux
+  - Enter the directory, build, and run

-### Command Line for Ubuntu 22.04
+### Ubuntu 22.04
 ```
 sudo apt install cmake ninja-build build-essential libboost-all-dev libbz2-dev
 cd chiplet-network-sim